CyberSecuriTim/ad-gpo-deployment/README.md

 ![image](https://github.com/user-attachments/assets/6559aa0b-6302-4296-a989-cc9a67196d85)

  - Open "Active Directory Users and Computers" and select the "_EMPLOYEES" organizational unit (which was created in the previous lab)
-   - Observe that all the non-admin users were created and placed into this OU by the script.
+   - Observe that all the non-admin users were created and automatically placed into this OU by the script.
 </p>

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------